-WASHINGTON (AP) -- Interest rates on short-term Treasury bills rose in Monday's auction with rates on six-month bills rising to the highest level since March 2011.
+WASHINGTON (AP) -- Interest rates on short-term Treasury bills rose in Monday's auction, with rates on three-month bills climbing to their highest level since late March.

-The three-month rate was the highest since these bills averaged 0.110 percent on Sept.
-24. The six-month rate was the highest since these bills averaged 0.170 percent on March 28, 2011.
+The three-month rate was the highest since those bills averaged 0.045 percent on March 31.
+The six-month rate was the highest since those bills averaged 0.070 percent on June 16.

 The discount rates reflect that the bills sell for less than face value.
 For a $10,000 bill, the three-month price was $9,998.99, while a six-month bill sold for $9,996.70.
 That would equal an annualized rate of 0.041 percent for the three-month bills and 0.066 percent for the six-month bills.

 Separately, the Federal Reserve said Monday that the average yield for one-year Treasury bills, a popular index for making changes in adjustable rate mortgages, edged up to 0.11 percent last week from 0.10 percent the previous week.